 Ever found yourself wondering about the correct terms for our canine companions?
 It’s common to affectionately call them “dog,” but when you need to be specific about gender, the vocabulary shifts.
 Understanding the proper terms not only enhances your knowledge but also helps in clear communication, whether you’re at the vet, a dog show, or just chatting with fellow dog lovers.

 In this article, we’ll dive deep into the world of canine terminology, specifically focusing on what you call male dogs.
-From the basic terms to more technical jargon, we’ll cover everything you need to know to confidently discuss our four-legged friends.
+Think about it: from the basic terms to more technical jargon, we’ll cover everything you need to know to confidently discuss our four-legged friends.
 So, whether you’re a seasoned dog owner or a curious newbie, get ready to expand your canine vocabulary!

 Main Subheading